On the Computational Complexity of Private High-dimensional Model Selection: Conclusion

 \section{Conclusion}

 In this paper, we study the variable selection performance of BSS under the differential privacy constraint.
 In order to achieve (pure) differential privacy, we adopt the exponential mechanism and establish its high statistical utility guarantee in terms of exact model recovery.
 Furthermore, for computational efficiency, we design a MH random walk that provably mixes with the stationary distribution within a mixing time of the polynomial order in $(n,p,s)$.
 We also show that the samples from the MH random walk enjoy approximate DP while retaining a high utility guarantee with experimental underpinnings.
 In summary, as discussed in Section \ref{sec: related works}, we establish both high utility and efficient computational guarantee for our model selection algorithm under privacy constraints, which is in sharp contrast with the previous works in DP model selection literature.
-Therefore, our method can be used in medical studies to fast track scientific discoveries and promote responsible data sharing.
+Moreover, the proposed MCMC method is generic enough to adopt in other models beyond linear structures.
+For example, one can use this technique under the setup of generalized linear models with likelihood loss as the utility function.
+Therefore, our method can be used in diverse domains including medical studies to fast-track scientific discoveries and promote the practice of responsible AI.

 To this end, we also point out some of the open problems and future directions.
 One limitation, of our main result Theorem \ref{thm: utility result} is that it requires the condition $\min_{j \in \gamma^*} \abs{\beta_j} = \Omega(\sqrt{(s \log p)/n})$ in high-privacy regime.
 It is still an open question whether the extra $\sqrt{s}$ factor is necessary for model selection.
 Future research along this line could focus on solving BSS through DP mixed integer optimization (MIO).
 This would mean an important contribution in this field as commercial solvers like GUROBI or MOSEK would be capable of solving the BSS problems at an industrial scale with high computational efficiency using a general DP framework.